ramiz4/restaurant-pro/README.md

 - Capacity management
 - Table assignment to orders
 - **Permission-controlled reservations**: Only authorized roles can create/modify reservations
+- Unified page for layout configuration and table management

 ### 📦 Inventory Management